moved that the third report of the Standing Committee on Agriculture and Agri-Food, presented to the House on Tuesday, May 17, be concurred in.

 The Conservative government took significant action in 2007-08 by establishing cheese production standards to limit the quantity of ingredients that could be used.
 However, recent imports of diafiltered milk from the United States are once again threatening supply management.
 This product was designed solely for the purpose of circumventing border controls and Canadian cheese standards.

-These proteins replace skim milk in cheese and yogurt production.
+These proteins replace skim milk in cheese and yogourt production.
 In fact, there is no technical limit to the use of these proteins in production.
 This scheme is unacceptable.

 At the border, this product is considered an ingredient by the Canada Border Services Agency, which allows it to enter tariff-free.
-However, for yogurt and cheese production, it is considered milk by the Canadian Food Inspection Agency.
-This means that its use is not limited by cheese and yogurt production standards.
+However, for yogourt and cheese production, it is considered milk by the Canadian Food Inspection Agency.
+This means that its use is not limited by cheese and yogourt production standards.
 The federal Liberal government therefore has an important role to play.

 We all have to work together to come up with a solution to the problem of diafiltered milk.
 We are all aware of that.
 I believe that many members of Parliament are keenly affected by and aware of this serious problem.
 We ran into the problem of solid proteins and then pizza kits, which the previous Conservative government was able to fully resolve.